librarysteve/pifighter_ex/README.md

 ## :books: Fom the Lexington Public Library  :coffee:

-Example files for controlling the Adafruit Crickit Hat for Raspberry Pi, using Blynk to broker data.
+Example files for controlling the Adafruit Crickit Hat for Raspberry Pi, using the Blynk app and server.